flemay/3musketeers/docs/docs/patterns.md

 ## Shell file

 Make calls Compose which executes a shell/bash command inside a Docker container.
-Also, an example of a shell file that mimics Make can be found [here][other-tips].
+Also, an example of a shell file that mimics Make can be found [here][linkOtherTips].

 ```bash
 # echo.sh